iifl-logo

 30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-In accordance with the provision of Section 134(5)(e) of the Companies Act, 2013 and as per the provisions of the SEBI (LODR) Regulations, 2015, the Company has an Internal Control System, commensurate with the size, scale, and complexity of its operations.
+In accordance with the provision of Section 134(5)(e) of the Companies Act, 2013 and as per the provisions of the SEBI (LODR) Regulations, 2015, the Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.

 Such Internal Financial Controls were found to be adequate for a Company of this size.
-The controls are largely operating effectively since there has not been identification of any material weakness in the Company.
+The controls are largely operating effectively since there has not been any identification of any material weakness in the Company.
 The Directors have in the Directors Responsibility Statement under paragraph (e) of the Section confirmed the same to this effect.
-The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and timely preparations, reliable financial information.
+The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and timely preparations, and reliable financial information.
 The Company has adopted accounting policies which are in line with Indian Accounting Standards ("Ind AS").

-Pursuant to the provisions of Section 134(5)(f) of the Act, the Company during the year devised proper systems to ensure compliance with the provisions of all applicable laws.
+Pursuant to the provisions of Section 134(5)(f) of the Companies Act, 2013, the Company devised proper systems to ensure compliance with the provisions of all applicable laws.
 In effect, such a compliance system was largely found to be adequate and operating effectively.
 The Directors have in the Directors Responsibility Statement under paragraph (f) of the Section also confirmed the same to this effect.
 The Internal Auditors monitor and evaluate the effectiveness and adequacy of the internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiaries.
 Based on the report of Internal Auditors, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
 Significant audit observations and corrective actions thereon are presented to the Audit Committee of the Board.
+Subex is certified for ISO 9001:2015 (Quality Management System) and ISO 27001:2013 (Information Security Management System).
+Internal audits are conducted periodically for projects and support functions to adhere to these international standards.
+These audits are conducted across Bengaluru, UK and US locations to ensure processes are followed to provide better customer experience.
+Summary of the audits are shared across organization to help understand strengths and weaknesses in the system.
+Peoples involvement in organization process initiatives is one that approaches towards achieving better compliance, standardizing activities to consistently achieve better customer satisfaction.

-31. VIGIL MECHANISM / WHISTLE BLOWER POLICY
+31. VIGIL MECHANISM/ WHISTLE BLOWER POLICY

 32. POLICY ON SEXUAL HARRASSMENT OF WOMEN AT WORKPLACE

 The Company has zero tolerance towards sexual harassment at the workplace and towards this end, has adopted a policy in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules thereunder.
 All employees (permanent, contractual, temporary, trainees) are covered under the said policy.
-An Internal Complaints Committee (ICC) chaired by a senior female employee of the Company, has been set up to redress complaints received under this Act.
+An Internal Complaints Committee (ICC or IC) chaired by a senior female employee of the Company, has been set up to redress complaints received under this Act.

 33. DECLARATION FROM INDEPENDENT DIRECTORS